sfu-ireceptor/dataloading-mongo/testdata/README.md

 This directory contains a small number of data files that can be uses to test an iReceptor turnkey node by loading the MongoDb database using the project Python scripts.

-The test data is a subset of AIRR B cell data from the public AIRR study by *Palanichamy et al.(2014)*.
+The imgt_sample.csv data is excerpted from the AIRR B cell data from the public AIRR study by *Palanichamy et al.(2014)*.
+The mixcr_sample.csv data is excerpted from the TCR cell data from the public AIRR study by *Putintseva et al. (2013)*

 This data should not be used in production deployments of the turnkey but only for local testing of the installation and interface.
 Once the system is tested, you should re-initialize the database to a new empty database, then load your own data, suitably formatted.